Brotherhood (American TV series): Season 1: 2006

-The death of a local Irish mob figure, Patrick "Paddy" Mullin, allows for the return of Michael Caffee to "The Hill" neighborhood in Providence.
-Caffee had been in hiding for seven years after the man vowed to kill him.
-Upon returning he begins to re-assume his old criminal business alongside his friend Pete McConagle.
-Michael's boss Freddie Cork tries to blackmail Michael's politician brother Tommy Caffee into assigning him lucrative contracts with a threat to kill Michael.
+The death of a local Irish mob figure, Patrick "Paddy" Mullin, allows for the return of Michael Caffee to "The Hill" neighborhood of Providence, Rhode Island.
+Caffee had been in hiding for seven years after Mullin had vowed to kill him.
+Upon his return, Michael re-launches his criminal business alongside his friend Pete McConagle.
+Michael's boss, Freddie Cork, tries to blackmail Michael's brother Tommy, a member of the Rhode Island House of Representatives, into assigning him lucrative contracts with a threat to kill Michael.
 Tommy refuses to be swayed and tells Freddie that he does not care about Michael.
 Michael manages to arrange a temporary truce with Freddie.
-Eileen Caffee is cheating on her husband Tommy with Carl Hobbs and is also concealing drug use from her family.
+Tommy's wife Eileen is keeping secrets from her family, such as her drug abuse and her affair with mailman Carl Hobbs.

 Michael takes over a local store with threats.
-Tommy defuses the owners intentions to press charges by passing her on to Declan Giggs, an officer who was once friends with the Caffees.
+Tommy defuses the owners' intentions to press charges by passing her on to Declan Giggs, a cop who was once friends with the Caffees.
 Giggs tells her it is too dangerous to testify against the Irish gangs.
 Michael also takes over a local bar named Mulligans.
 He rekindles his relationship with Kath Parry and realises how much she cares for him when she stands by him through a shoot out with Russian mobsters.

 Tommy turns to Judd for help in preventing a highway being built through "The Hill" and is forced to give up more of his independence.
 Carl ends his relationship with Eileen.
 Treasury agents raid Rose Caffee's residence looking for counterfeit money belonging to Michael.
 They are unsuccessful but the scandal costs Tommy further political capital and he pledges his loyalty to the speaker of the house.
 Tommy uses his political influence to turn a profit but is outraged when he finds the speaker of the house stealing.
 Tommy maneuvers his way to the house majority leader position.